makerdao/governance-manual/governance/executive-transaction-verification.md

 1. For the first field you should enter the slate address you identified in step 1.
 You should prefix the string with 0x.
 2. The the second field you should first enter 0.

+In the below example the address used is **0xd498E7DEE467d1eb6Ed3933e579c427E168b6E6c**.

-Etherscan should display a spell address that matches the spell which you have selected using the Voting Portal UI.
+Etherscan should display a spell address that matches the spell address of the proposal which you have selected using the Voting Portal UI.

 ![exec-transaction-verification-4](../images/exec-transaction-verification-4.png)